ilg-physics-ucsb/physics3l-manual/Lab2PendulumWeek1/Lab2PendulumWeek1.md

 Where $l$ is the length of one of the edges of your phone.

 2. The equation for $I_{phone-cm}$ only works for rotating your phone about its **center of mass**.
-For our setup, your phone will be rotating about its center of mass, but about the pivot of the pendulum.
-For this we will have to apply the parallel axis theorem.
+For our setup, your phone will not be rotating about its center of mass, but about the pivot of the pendulum.
+To get the moment of inertia about the pivot we will have to apply the parallel axis theorem.

 ::: Question
 Use the parallel axis theorem and equation 10 to write the equation moment of inertia of your phone about the pendulum pivot.
 Though some of you may prefer Android, call it $I_{phone}$.